After the Dreams: Corruption in Heaven and Earth

 Coming next

-I’ll start with a section titled “Corruption“, which covers the period from Cain and Seth until Noah.
+I’ll start with a post covering the period following the life of Seth, up to the Flood.
+The centerpiece of that study will be a discussion of the period of intense corruption, both in heaven and on earth.
 The core of that material is from the first five verses of Genesis 6.
 Everyone is familiar with the words of that passage, but because it is so bizarre, it is rarely taught, and from the days of Augustine of Hippo (who was the first patristic father to butcher it), understanding has been almost non-existent.

 Yet, despite the intervening flood, its effects reverberate through both the Old and New Testament, to the last verses of Revelation.